rcbyr/keen-slider/README.md

 Features:

-- only 6.5 KB (2.5 KB gzipped)
+- only 4.5 KB (2 KB gzipped)
 - works great and the same, on all devices and browsers (>= IE10)
 - no dependencies
 - typescript compatible
-- examples for the most common SPA's (e.g. react, vue, angular)
+- examples for the most common SPA's (react, vue, angular)
 - simple API

 Demo: https://rcbyr.github.io/keen-slider/